Frequently Asked Questions

 While we are not voicing encouragement for employees to confront employers, it is the responsibility of each employer to provide a safe working environment for employees per the Occupational Safety and Health Act.

-Informed employees can share with employers their knowledge of environmental mitigation strategies that they have learned from their commitment to the Pledge.
+Informed employees can share with employers their knowledge of environmental mitigation strategies that they have learned through Commit to C.A.R.E.

 Information is power both to employees and employers.

-There are many ways your organization can support the Commit to C.A.R.E. pledge.
+There are many ways your organization can support Commit to C.A.R.E.

 As a partnering organization, we are asking for your support in the following ways: